Our brand personality

 Brands, like people, have their own personalities.
-Our brand is open, authentic, helpful, and brave.
-Every interaction with Red Hat should reflect those core traits.
+The Red Hat® brand is open, authentic, helpful, and brave.
+Every interaction with Red Hat should reflect these core traits.

-Our deep commitment to openness isn’t the secret to our success, it’s the reason for it.
+Our deep commitment to openness isn’t the secret to our success.
+It’s the reason for it.
 Our openness is rooted in the principles and practices of open source software development.
-This means that anyone can see, study, and learn from the code.
+This means anyone can see, study, and learn from the code.
 Everyone is free to participate and contribute modifications, and the end product is shared by all.

 We are transparent with our customers and each other.